5 3 How Many Inches

 Q1: How do I convert inches back to feet and inches?

 A1: To convert inches back to feet and inches, divide the total number of inches by 12.
 The quotient represents the number of feet, and the remainder represents the number of inches.
-For example, to convert 63 inches back to feet and inches, 63 divided by 12 is 5 with a remainder of 3.
+But for example, to convert 63 inches back to feet and inches, 63 divided by 12 is 5 with a remainder of 3.
 Thus, 63 inches is 5 feet and 3 inches.

 Q2: Are there other units for measuring height?